Japan at a Glance

 Moving to Japan will still bring out that initial feeling of fascination with a largely unknown country in many expatriates.
 Some foreign nationals try to minimize the changes that their move to Japan entails.

 But there are also those who adopt the culture over-enthusiastically.
 They snack with chopsticks from bentō lunch boxes, wear a yukata (traditional dressing gown) at home, or furnish their place with tatami floor-mats.
-Indeed, the Japanese, as well as local expat circles, have invented a special nickname for this kind of foreigners.
+Indeed, the Japanese, as well as local expat circles, have invented a special nickname for these kind of foreigners.
 Those who indulge in the “authentic” local way of life are called the “tatami-fied”, half ironically and half affectionately.

 Basic Requirements for Moving to Japan